joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

 dlogits /= n
 ```

 Three lines.
-If you have not seen the derivation, those lines look like magic, particularly the
-middle one, which appears to subtract 1 from an arbitrary-looking set of positions.
-By the end
+The middle one is the odd-looking one: it subtracts 1 from a specific set of
-of this post each line should look inevitable.
+positions in the matrix.
+The rest of this post works out where each of the three comes from.

 ## The block we are differentiating

-Zoom out first.
-Cross-entropy is a box that eats two things and produces one number.
+Cross-entropy takes two inputs and returns one number.

 <div style="margin: 1.5em 0; text-align: center;">
   <img src="/images/xent-grad/pipeline.svg" alt="The logits matrix and the Yb labels feed into a cross-entropy block which outputs a single loss value L. A dashed return path shows the gradient dL/dlogits flowing back to the logits." style="max-width: 100%; height: auto;"/>